iroco-co/benchmark-react-vuejs/README.md

 We are looking at the overall size of the bundled application to reduce the disk and / or network usage.

-### Hardware usage on runtime
+### Hardware usage

 We are deeply concerned about the energy consumption of our service.
 In an ecological approach we tend to reduce as much as possible the footprint of our code on the user device.
-We compare technologies and frameworks based 5 metrics :
+We compare these metrics for the same UI tests:

-1. GPU usage (in percentage)
-2. CPU usage (in percentage)
-3. Memory usage (in bytes)
-4. Disk usage (in bytes)
-5. Network usage (in bytes)
+1. High watermark for heap allocations
+2. High watermark for VM allocations
+3. Persistent heap allocations
+4. Persistent VM allocations
+5. Temporary heap allocations
+6. Total heap allocations
+7. Transient heap allocations
+8. Transient VM allocations

-We take the average usage based on multiple measurements for the same interaction on the same environment.
+*Average based on 10 measurements for the same test on the same environment.
-The aim is to compare technologies not to give an indication of performance.

 ### Performances

-We are here testing the efficiency of the framework based on 6 metrics :

-1. First contentful paint (FCP)
+The performance is determined by the speed of execution based on these metrics:

+1. Launch time
-2. Speed index (SI)
+2. Duration
-3. Largest contentful paint (LCP)
-4. Time to interactive (TTI)
-5. Total blocking time (TBT)
-6. Cumulative layout shift (CLS)

-With all those indicators we obtain a score.
-The method of calculation is described [here](https://googlechrome.github.io/lighthouse/scorecalc/).
+3. Runtime
+4. System time
+5. Time
+6. User time

 ### Backward compatibility